carnisj/bcdi/doc/modules/postprocessing/index.rst

 analysis
 ^^^^^^^^

 This module provides the classes used in postprocessing strain analysis.
+It is mainly an abstration layer making analysis steps more understandable.

 API Reference
 -------------